Is My Baby or Toddler Constipated?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Lori Mahajan, MD, a pediatric gastroenterologist at Cleveland Clinic Children’s Hospital, says that up to 30 percent of children at some point in childhood will experience constipation.
+Pediatric gastroenterologist Lori Mahajan, MD, says that up to 30% of children will experience constipation.

 Symptoms of constipation can be hard to spot, but here’s what to watch for: